 “VIM makes a difference in people’s lives.
 I admire the professional level of care given, and the compassion and dignity with which care is delivered.
 I’m happy to use my training in mental health and psychology counseling to give back to the community.”

-I have volunteered as a nutrition counselor at VIM for five years.
-I am a Certified Holistic Health Coach with a passion for health care education.
-I believe that everyone can prevent and even heal many chronic illnesses and conditions by learning to eat in a healthy and mindful way.
-I enjoy working with the other volunteers and value the integrated care VIM offers – we truly treat the whole person.
-I appreciate the welcoming and warm reception everyone gets at VIM.
+I am a Certified Health Coach and Kripalu yoga instructor with a passion for health care education.
+I believe that everyone can prevent and even heal many chronic illnesses and conditions by learning to live and eat in a healthy and mindful way.
+I enjoy working with my patients, the staff and other volunteers and I’m proud of the integrated care VIM offers – we truly treat the whole person.

 “I’ve been a psychoanalyst most of my life.
 I find it a privilege to work with people in such a personal way, learning from patients and growing with them.
 The excellent work being done at VIM is impressive.”